πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 When unions shine

-3. Inspecting representation: endianness, bit patterns
+3. Inspecting the bit representation: endianness checks and bit patterns

 Challenges